ax-sh/ax-sh/README.md

 - ⚡ Fun fact: ....
 -->

-I am a UI/UX Designer & Full Stack Developer (mostly in Python & JavaScript) with experience with Python scripts, React, and other frameworks for fast and efficient software development, and have also worked on a couple of Flask, Express and orher interesting projects here on github.
+I am a UI/UX Designer & Full Stack Developer (mostly in Python & JavaScript) with experience with Python scripts, React, and other frameworks for fast and efficient software development, and have also worked on a couple of Flask, Express and orher interesting projects here on my github.

 When i do my designs I try to design my work based on the aesthetics, usability and simplicity.